 - Defer: move the messages that will take some time to respond to a separate category.

 - Do: make sure you stay on top of emails that require a timely response.

-Following this approach especially helps those who are running a business which relies on email communication and regularly email with multiple clients.
-So how can you maximise your chances of reaching inbox zero?
-Our favourite way is by using GTD.
+Following this approach especially helps those who are running a business that relies on email communication and regularly email with multiple clients.
+So how can you maximize your chances of reaching inbox zero?
+Our favorite way is by using GTD.